hybridgroup/taskmapper-lighthouse/README.md

 ## Copyright

-Copyright (c) 2010 HybridGroup.
+Copyright (c) 2010 The Hybrid Group.
 See LICENSE for details.